ClinicPins

 Your LASIK trip to Thailand

-LASIK is the shortest surgical treatment we coordinate.
-Most patients arrive on Sunday afternoon, have their corneal workup Monday morning, operate Monday afternoon, do the day-1 follow-up Tuesday morning, and fly home Tuesday evening — or extend the trip to make a holiday of it.
+LASIK is the shortest surgery we plan.
+A typical schedule: arrive Sunday afternoon, have your eye scan Monday morning, surgery Monday afternoon, follow-up Tuesday morning, fly home Tuesday evening.
+Or stay on and turn the trip into a holiday.

 Phase 1